 Wines from the Loire Valley – Sancerre and Pouilly Fume

 *this Bevvy of the Week post ‘Wines from the Loire Valley’ written by Patrick, was first published on The Life of Stuff on November 21st 2012.
-This repost includes updated links, images, and SEO – so you can find it easier – Edwina
+This repost has been updated with links and a new image – Edwina

 ‘Wine is bottled poetry’ – Robert Louis Stevenson